 The answer is yes.
 Success has very little to do with revenue & sales.
 Don’t get me wrong, if you figure out the right formula, all those sales can be amazing.
 But without the right formula, you could just be working your butt off for nothing.

-Now, before I jump into this concept, please know that “success” is also about your service, your quality, your people, etc. But for the purpose of this conversation, we are discussing what makes a business financially successful.
+Now, before I jump into this concept, check out these tips and please know that “success” is also about your service, your quality, your people, etc. But for the purpose of this conversation, we are discussing what makes a business financially successful.

 The reality is a successful business is actually defined by the profits it makes.